Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 ### 6. Mockups Vs Reality

-**[Juanita]** After many discussions, mock-ups, and meetings, decisions had been made.
-It was time to implement!
+**[Juanita]** After many discussions, mock-ups, and meetings, decisions had made and we were ready to move onto the implementation phase.
 A big part of the improvements were made in [QDarkStyleSheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet/) where we did the new palette and color system for both the dark and light themes of Spyder.
 In my opinion, this was the hardest part of the process since it involved getting familiar with the code first and then,